qiime2/paper2/sphinx_docs/index.rst

 both of these protocols are also available
 `in the Github repo <https://github.com/qiime2/paper2/tree/master/notebooks>`_ .
-Finally, an enhanced interactive online version of the CLI protocol is also available at [live protocol link here] with all intermediary files precomputed.
+Finally, an enhanced interactive online version of the CLI protocol is also available at https://curr-protoc-bioinformatics.qiime2.org/ with all intermediary files precomputed.
 While we strongly encourage users to install QIIME 2 and follow along this tutorial, this enhanced tutorial provides an alternative for when time and computational resources are limited.

 .. topic:: Troubleshooting: